Game Connectivity and Adaptive Dynamics: Main results

 This shows two things.
 First, super-connectedness is too strong to be a typical property of generic games with many players.
 Unlike connectedness, it is not true that all but a small fraction of generic games that have a pure Nash equilibrium are super-connected.
 Second, connectivity properties that hold for small $\mbf{k}$ do not necessarily extend to large $\mbf{k}$.
 This is important because one cannot rely on results established for small numbers of actions as a guide for what to expect when the number of actions is large.

 Our main results above are proved as corollaries of stronger results concerning the likelihood of analogous conditions holding in certain random directed graphs.
 The statements of these technical results on random graphs and the proofs themselves are in the appendix.
 The appendix also contains a section on the tightness of our main results.
-We provide a high-level discussion of our proof approach in Section \ref{subsec:approach} below.
+We provide a high-level discussion of our proof approach, as well as intuition for Theorem \ref{thm:main_game} and Propositions \ref{prop:acyclic_games} and \ref{prop:234}, in Section \ref{subsec:approach} below.